atakancetinkaya/github-how-to/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your local GitHub Repo and use git commands
+This is an example of how you may give instructions on setting up your local GitHub Repo and use git commands:

+---

 1.0) Create the Directory "github_kkvbl" inside of "Compel/customers/work/kkvbl/" Directories: